Supersonic Gravitational Collapse for Non-Isentropic Gaseous Stars: Introduction

-The far-field solution from Definition~\ref{D:FARFIELDDEF} represents a time-independent steady state solution of the non-isentropic Euler-Poisson system~\eqref{SScon}--\eqref{SSent}.
+of the non-isentropic Euler--Poisson system~\eqref{E:SSCon}--\eqref{E:SSEnt}.
 It has the unphysical feature that it blows up at the origin, but on the other hand it correctly models the asymptotic behaviour in $y$ as $y\to\infty$.